felipebmaia/hellodocker/README.md

-# An Example for DOCKER PYTHON and VSCODE integration
+# An Example of DOCKER PYTHON and VS CODE integration